History of Detroit: Great Fire of 1805

-After the fire of 1805, Justice Augustus B. Woodward devised a plan similar to Pierre Charles L'Enfant's design for Washington, D.C.
-Detroit's monumental avenues and traffic circles fan out in a baroque styled radial fashion from Grand Circus Park in the heart of the city's theater district, which facilitates traffic patterns along the city's tree-lined boulevards and parks.
-Main thoroughfares radiate outward from the city center like spokes in a wheel.
+Following the fire, Father Gabriel Richard was involved in the redesign of Detroit and, in 1808, proposed the establishment of the Catholepistemiad.
+Now known as the University of Michigan, it is the oldest university in the state.
+The city's motto, Speramus meliora; resurget cineribus ('We hope for better things; it will rise from the ashes'), was written by him after the fire.

 City incorporation

 On September 13, 1806, the territorial government passed an act incorporating the new city of Detroit.
 The governor appointed Solomon Sibley as mayor.
 Shortly afterward, Sibley resigned and Elijah Brush was appointed in his stead.
 The mayor was appointed by the governor and, under the act of incorporation, was able to disapprove legislation passed by the popularly elected council without any recourse for overriding the mayor.
 Because of this, many felt that the real aim of the governor in incorporating the city was to remove the popularly elected town officers and exert a more direct influence over governance of the city.
 This form of government was extremely unpopular, and was repealed on February 4, 1809.
 However, to prevent resurrection of the popularly elected town government, on September 16, 1810, an act passed repealing all laws pertaining to Michigan that had been passed by the Legislature of the Northwest Territory.
 This effectively eradicated any trace of legitimacy for the former popularly elected town government.